 Wheeler was born on November 10,1869 near Brookfield, Ohio.
 He was the son of Joseph Wheeler and Ursula Hutchinson.

-While working as a boy on the family farm, an drunk laborer injured his leg with a hayfork.
+While working as a boy on the family farm, an drunk laborer injured Wayne’s leg with a hayfork.
 Young Wheeler also saw another drunken person frighten his mother and sisters.
 These events appear to have traumatized him and led to his antipathy to drinking.

 Upon graduation from high school, Wheeler taught school for two years and then entered Oberlin College.
 There, he excelled in argument and debate.

 Wheeler received his B.A. from Oberlin in 1894.
 Wheeler accepted a job as a recruiter for the recently formed Anti-Saloon League.
 While continuing to work full time, he attended Western Reserve Law School.
 In 1898 he received his LL.B.

 Wheeler then promptly became attorney for the League.
 This was an group to which he devoted the rest of his life.
 He became head of Ohio for the League in 1903.

 Early in his career Wheeler’s showed strong organizational skills and political acumen.
 He engineered the reelection defeat of a prominent wet (anti-prohibition) governor of Ohio.
 This greatly increased his stature.
 In 1915 he moved to Washington, DC, where he could more easily wield political pressure.
 He soon developed what is now known as pressure politics or Wheelerism.

 Under Wayne Wheeler’s leadership, the League focused entirely on achieving Prohibition.
 It organized at the grass-roots level.
 And it also worked extensively through churches.
 The League supported or opposed candidates entirely based entirely on their position on prohibition.
 It completely disregard their party affiliation or other matters.
 And it worked with the two major parties instead of the smaller Prohibition Party.

 III.
 Deeply Committed to Prohibition